 3. Ten Thirty One Productions – $2 Million

-Mark Cuban invested $2 million for 20% and is still his largest ever investment on Shark Tank.
+Mark Cuban invested $2 million for 20% and it’s still his largest ever investment on Shark Tank.
 In an interview with Business Insider in 2015, Cuban claimed it was one of his best deals at the time.

 Ten Thirty One Productions was doing well until 2018, an accident at an event in New York led to an expensive lawsuit.
 This pushed the founders to sell the company to Thirteenth Floor Entertainment Group for an undisclosed price.